 2direct draft path allowed: FalseMedusa avoids the need for a separate draft model entirely.
 Instead, it adds extra prediction heads to the target model itself:

 Each Medusa head predicts a different future position from the same hidden state.
-This design fundamentally changes the architecture from generating a single draft sequence to predicting a tree of possible continuations.
+That changes the draft shape from one sequence to a tree of possible continuations.
 Since each head can propose multiple candidates, the candidates form a tree structure rather than a single chain.
-A specialized tree attention mechanism then evaluates all these candidate paths simultaneously in a single forward pass, efficiently discarding the incorrect branches while keeping the longest accepted path.
-This approach avoids the overhead and complexity of loading and orchestrating a separate draft model altogether.
+A specialized tree attention mechanism then evaluates all these candidate paths simultaneously in a single forward pass, filters out incorrect branches, and keeps the longest accepted path.
+The result avoids the overhead and complexity of loading and orchestrating a separate draft model.

 The method map above shows that shape visually: hidden state fans out into several future-token heads, and the target verifies the resulting candidate tree.